masteredward/xavier-system/README.md

 The current `xv-container` running on the system always assumes the container name of "xv-container", but the image name and the container hostname receives the name of the **Dockerfile** project directory, for example, when using `xv-utils` source as the `xv-container`, the image name and the hostname is set to "xv-utils".

 The `xv` tool is the "brain" of the **Xavier System**.
-It builds and deploys the `xv-container` using the user's custom configuration in the `xv.yaml` file to setup container mounts, enviroment variables and ports, similar to a [Docker Compose](https://docs.docker.com/compose) file.
-The `xv.yaml` file also have the concept of a global shared configuration, with allows the user to set common mounts, environment variables or ports to all `xv-containers` lauched by the `xv` tool.
+It builds and deploys the `xv-container` using the user's custom configuration in the `xv.yaml` file to setup container mounts, environment variables and ports, similar to a [Docker Compose](https://docs.docker.com/compose) file.
+The `xv.yaml` file also have the concept of a global shared configuration, with allows the user to set common mounts, environment variables or ports to all `xv-containers` launched by the `xv` tool.

 By default, any `xv-container` is supposed to bind it's OpenSSH service on the default port 22 *to the port 2222 on the instance's IPv4 localhost* (127.0.0.1).
-Using *AWS SSM tunneling* and the `xvpf` function, the user bind's a local port into the intance's localhost on port 2222.
-This is a *very secure practice*, since both the instance or the container doesn't need to listen to SSH connections from outsite AWS.
+Using *AWS SSM tunneling* and the `xvpf` function, the user bind's a local port into the instance's localhost on port 2222.
+This is a *very secure practice*, since both the instance or the container doesn't need to listen to SSH connections from outside AWS.
 No need for Public Subnets or Inbound Security Group Rules.
 Although, the **Xavier System** itself needs Internet access to download binaries and images.
 At least a **NAT Gateway** or a **proxy server** should be supplied for the **Xavier System** instance.

 The default base distro image for **Xavier System** container builds is [Fedora 36](https://docs.fedoraproject.org/en-US/fedora/latest/), although, the user can change the distro images to **Ubuntu**, **Debian** or any other distro in the **Dockerfiles**.
-But for that, some changes in the Dockefiles are necessary.
+But for that, some changes in the **Dockerfiles** are necessary.

 Note that **ALPINE IMAGES AREN'T SUPPORTED**.
 Alpine is a perfect distro for slim containers, but it uses [musl](https://en.wikipedia.org/wiki/Musl) instead of the standard [glibc](https://en.wikipedia.org/wiki/Glibc) used my most of Linux distros.
 Visual Studio Code SSH extension *isn't compatible with any non-glibc* distros.
 This information is mentioned in their documentation [here](https://code.visualstudio.com/docs/remote/ssh#_remote-ssh-limitations).